Androidacy/MagiskModuleManager/README.md

 ## Disclaimer

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE SOFTWARE IS WITH YOU.
+ANDROIDACY CANNOT BE HELD LIABLE FOR ANY DAMAGES ARISING OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 > **Copyright © 2023 Androidacy.
-All rights reserved.**
+All rights reserved.** Logos, names, and brands are property of Androidacy or our affiliates unless otherwise stated and are protected under US copyright law.
+See LICENSE for information on source code licensing.

+<sup><sub>This app was originally known as Fox's Magisk Module Manager (FoxMMM).
+We thank Fox2Code for the foundational work on this app.</sub></sup>